Undivided Resources

 campwinninghands@gmail.com

-Camp Winning Hands is the result of UCSF Benioff Children’s Hospital and Shriner’s Children’s Northern California’s efforts to create a program specifically for kids with hand and limb differences.
+Camp Winning Hands is a program specifically for kids with hand and limb differences, developed by UCSF Benioff Children’s Hospital and Shriner’s Children’s Northern California.
 Their hope is that campers will feel so empowered, protected, and encouraged that their differences “don’t seem so important” anymore.
-The program is carried out through the collective work of the Taylor Family Foundation, which hosts the camp, and pediatric hand care teams from both hospitals.
-The care team staff work to create opportunities that “foster bonds by handling social, physical and emotional challenges together.”
+Several medical teams collaborate to create a fun, supportive experience, including pediatric hand care teams.
+Medical staff design opportunities for participants to “foster bonds by handling social, physical, and emotional challenges together.”
 This includes traditional camp activities such as archery, rock climbing, team sports, crafts, and swimming.

 DYF: Kid's Camp at BMC